KangLin/RabbitRemoteControl/docs/Compile/macOS.md

       ~/RabbitRemoteControl$ ./RabbitRemoteControl.sh
       # Or
       ~/RabbitRemoteControl$ ./RabbitRemoteControlApp

 **Note:** If the plugin does not load.
-It may be that the plugin's dependencies are not installed on the system.
+The plugin's dependencies may not be installed on the system.
-You can add the path of the dependency libraries to the environment variable LD_LIBRARY_PATH and/or DYLD_FRAMEWORK_PATH.
+You can add the path of the dependency libraries to the environment variable `LD_LIBRARY_PATH` and/or `DYLD_FRAMEWORK_PATH`.
-You can also add the path of the dependency libraries to the /etc/ld.so.conf file, and then run ldconfig to add the dependency libraries to the system.
+You can also add the path of the dependency libraries to the `/etc/ld.so.conf` file, and then run ldconfig to add the dependency libraries to the system.